vmleon/oracle-atp-da/lab1/README.md

 ![Autonomous](../images/adb_banner.png)

-This lab walks you through the steps to get started using the Oracle Autonomous Transaction Processing Database on Oracle Cloud Infrastructure (OCI).
+This lab walks you through the steps to get started using the **Oracle Autonomous Transaction Processing Database (ATP)** on **Oracle Cloud Infrastructure (OCI)**.
 You will provision a new database in just few minutes.

 ### Self-driving